-Blackpool Council is a Lancashire unitary local authority, with a jurisdiction of approximately 35 square kilometres and a population of approximately 138,400 people.
+Blackpool Council is a Lancashire unitary local authority, with a jurisdiction of approximately 35 km and a population of approximately 141,300.
 The council is comprised of 42 elected members (councillors).
 There are 2 councillors for each of the 21 wards, serving for a period of 4 years.

-The Council has two main priorities for the town:
+The council has two main priorities for the town